• As low as $222/Night

 • Private vacation home

-Gone Fishin is located on the water's edge of a striking spring-fed lake, on the 13th fairway.
+Gone Fishin is located on the water's edge of a impressive spring-fed lake, on the 13th fairway.
 The home offers vistas of Roanoke Sound and is convenient to all the Outer Banks has to offer.
+This 3-bedroom OBX vacation home in Nags Head features your own private hot tub and expanded upper and lower decks.
+It is equipped with WiFi, TVs, DVD players, a high chair, an outside shower, and a charcoal grille, making it very family-friendly.

 Parking for 3 cars.
 Non-Smoking.
 No Animals.